lassebunk/gretel-trails/README.md

 ### JS selector

-If you want to customize the JS selector, you can do so in an initializer:
+If you want to customize the JS selector (the default is `.js-append-trail`), you can do so in an initializer:

 ```ruby
 Gretel::Trails::HiddenStrategy.js_selector = ".my-other-selector"